-HECS-HELP is a government loan scheme assisting eligible students to defer their student contribution through a loan.
+HECS-HELP allows eligible domestic Commonwealth supported students to defer their student contribution through a loan.

-Any amount deferred through HECS-HELP becomes part of an accumulated HELP debt, which you will be required to repay through the tax system once you meet a certain salary threshold.
+Any amount borrowed becomes part of an accumulated HELP debt which you will be required to repay through the tax system once you meet a certain salary threshold.

 To be eligible to apply for HECS-HELP, you need to:

 Eligibility criteria and legislation around HECS-HELP can change.
-See the Study Assist website for full details.
+See the Australian Government's Study Assist website for full details.